maxime-esa/asn1scc/README.md

     (a) build ASN1SCC with the new code
     (b) then run all the tests and check the coverage results.

-But where is that build being made?
-Inside what environment?

 CircleCI offers only 3 build environments: OSX, Ubuntu 12 and Ubuntu 14.
 Till recently (March/2017) Ubuntu 14 met all the dependencies that were